Roles of Electron-Magnon Cross Diffusion in Unidirectional Magnetoresistance of Metallic Magnetic Bilayers: Introduction

 Despite extensive experimental studies of UMR over the past decade, a complete understanding of its underlying physical mechanisms remains elusive.
 In metallic bilayers, UMR has generally been attributed to the combined action of current-induced spin accumulation and spin-dependent scattering processes, occurring both at the FM$\vert$NM interface and within the bulk of the ferromagnet~\cite{avci2015natphys,Zhang&Vignale16PRB_USMR,Zhang&Vignale17SPIE_UMR,avci2018prl}, where the spin accumulation originates either from the spin Hall effect in the NM~\cite{DYAKONOV71PLA_spinHall,Hirsch99PRL_SHE,sZhang00PRL_SHE,Vignale10_SHE,aHoffman13IEEE_SHE,Sinova15RMP_SHE} or from the spin-anomalous-Hall effect in the FM layer~\cite{Amin19PRB_spin-current-FM,M&Z22PRB_AH-UMR}.
 Experimental studies have also evidenced that nonequilibrium magnons, excited by current-induced spin accumulation, can strongly influence UMR, particularly at elevated temperatures~\cite{Ferguson16APL_UMR-STO(exp),tOno17APExpr_UMR-magnon(exp),Demokritov18APL_UMR-magnon(exp), avci2018prl,Gambardelaa25PRL_UMR-magnon(exp),Sanghoon23PRAppl_magnon-UMR,Kim_2019}.
 However, it remains unclear whether the relevant magnons are of exchange or dipolar origin, and a systematic theoretical framework that formulates the role of nonequilibrium magnons in UMR hosted by metallic bilayers has not yet been established.

-In this work, we develop a theory for nonreciprocal and nonlinear charge transport in metallic magnetic bilayers arising from the interplay between electron and magnon transport.
-We elucidate the role of nonequilibrium magnons in UMR, providing a systematic framework to capture their contributions.
-Our approach treats spin transport mediated by conduction electrons and exchange magnons on an equal footing by solving coupled kinetic equations.
-Bulk and interfacial electron–magnon scatterings, which drive cross diffusion and spin–charge interconversion, are incorporated through collision integrals and boundary conditions that capture spin angular momentum transfer between the electron and magnon subsystems.
-This framework enables us to clarify the microscopic mechanism whereby magnons contribute to UMR and to establish how the effect depends on key material and structural parameters.
+Microscopically, current-induced nonequilibrium magnons may modify either the electron relaxation times or the nonequilibrium electron density (more specifically, the electron spin accumulation).
+In this work, we restrict ourselves to the latter case and develop a theory for nonreciprocal and nonlinear charge transport in metallic magnetic bilayers arising from the interplay between electron and magnon transport.
+Our approach provides a systematic framework to capture these effects: we treat spin transport mediated by conduction electrons and exchange magnons on an equal footing by solving coupled kinetic equations, supplemented by interfacial boundary conditions that capture the transmutation among electron spin current, magnon accumulation, magnon spin current, and electron spin accumulation.

+We find that electron–magnon interactions give rise to cross-diffusion between current-induced nonequilibrium electrons and magnons perpendicular to the layer plane.
+Because this cross-diffusion conserves the total angular momentum of the composite system, an increase in the nonequilibrium magnon population within the FM layer reduces the electron spin accumulation and consequently suppresses the UMR, and vice versa.
+When such cross-diffusion plays a dominant role in the UMR, suppressing magnons—either by applying an external magnetic field parallel to the equilibrium magnetization or by lowering the temperature—enhances the UMR.
+Moreover, the position of the UMR peak as a function of the FM layer thickness becomes temperature dependent, shifting to smaller thicknesses at higher temperatures.